Crate training a puppy… You may be raising your eyebrow at the thought of using a crate for your puppy.

 How big should my puppy’s crate be?

+Before starting your crate training it is important to make sure you have the correct sized crate, so that you can get your puppy crate training off to a flying start.
 Your puppy’s crate should be big enough for them to lie down stretched out, turn around, and stand up.

 Any bigger than that, is literally an accident waiting to happen.
 They risk using one end as a toilet and the other as a bedroom.